STRENGTHENING JOURNALISTS' RIGHTS, PROTECTIONS AND SKILLS:

 Welcome to the home page of IPI's project on defamation laws and press freedom in Europe!

-Despite ranking highly on global press-freedom measures, the vast majority of EU states maintain outdated defamation laws that affect the media's ability to deliver news in the public interest.
+Despite ranking highly on global press-freedom measures, the vast majority of EU states maintain outdated defamation laws that do not meet international standards on freedom of expression and may affect the media's ability to deliver news in the public interest.
 Our project aims to raise awareness about these laws among policymakers and the general public and generate momentum for legal reform.
 At the same time, we are working to ensure that European journalists are aware of international standards on defamation and freedom of expression so they can more effectively defend their rights.